colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 xcmInteriorKey|A flattened XCMV1Multilocation struct from relaychain’s “perspective”.
-Polkaholic uses xcmInteriorKeys to uniquely identify xcAssets across parachains. xcmV1MultiLocation|A multilocation struct from relaychain’s “perspective”, which can be used by substrate pallet like XcmTransactor xcCurrencyID|An u128 specifying the xcAsset at origination chain evmMultiLocation|"An encoded byte arrays, which can be used by moonbeam’s precompile contract to specify an xcAsset (This is a Moonbeam specific concept that’s not used by other parachains)" xcContractAddress*|"A precompiled XC20 contract address specifying the xcAsset at origination chain
+Polkaholic uses xcmInteriorKeys to uniquely identify xcAssets across parachains. xcmV1MultiLocation|A multilocation struct from relaychain’s “perspective”, which can be used by substrate pallet like XcmTransactor xcCurrencyID|An u128 specifying the xcAsset at origination chain evmMultiLocation|An encoded byte arrays, which can be used by moonbeam’s precompile contract to specify an xcAsset  (This is a Moonbeam specific concept that’s not used by other parachains) xcContractAddress*|A precompiled XC20 contract address specifying the xcAsset at origination chain

-*This is an EVM specific concept that’s currently used by both Moonbeam and Astar)
+(*This is an EVM specific concept that’s currently used by both Moonbeam and Astar)

 # Search (tx, events, xcms...)